 Following the Oslo Accords of 1993, many urban centers in Judea and Samaria came under the administrative control of the Palestinian Authority, including Jenin (where the IDF withdrawal in 2005 forced the dismantlement of several Jewish settlements), Bethlehem, Jericho, Shechem, Ramallah, and Hebron.

-The UN has been calling for other major settlement areas to be abandoned.
-These include the city of Ariel, which sits 10 miles east of the “pre-1967 border,” Modi’in a Jerusalem suburb of over 75,000, and Gush Etzion, a cluster of Israeli settlements located in the Judean Mountains directly south of Jerusalem and Bethlehem.
+The UN has called for other major settlement areas to be abandoned.
+These include the city of Ariel, which sits 10 miles east of the “pre-1967 border,” Modi’in a Jerusalem suburb of over 80,000, and Gush Etzion, a cluster of Israeli settlements located in the Judean Mountains directly south of Jerusalem and Bethlehem.

 When Israel totally withdrew from Gaza in 2005, however, Hamas turned the seaside strip into a rocket launch site against Israel.
 Of course, the same would happen if Israel totally withdrew from Judea and Samaria today.